McStasMcXtrace/McCode/INSTALL-McXtrace-3.x/Windows/README.md

-# Installation of McStas 3.0 on Windows 64 bit systems
+# Installation of McXtrace 3.0 on Windows 64 bit systems

 ## IMPORTANT A: